 So if the news of this study made you want to throw your hands in the air with despair ‒ or left you feeling more confused than ever ‒ don’t miss this episode.

 Have a question or comment for us?
 You can get in touch here.

-Want to join our Body Kindness challenges, book clubs, and get my Feel Great Guide free to your inbox?
+Want to join our Body Kindness challenges, book clubs, and get my Feel Great Guide and health and happiness Journal free to your inbox?
 Jump on my email list here.

 Here’s what we talked about…

 - I explained why this study is significant.
 It’s extremely rare for a study to run for six years – most studies only last a matter of months, usually due to funding.
 The results are meaningful as six years is long enough to show the potential for weight cycling.

 - We talked about our reactions to the article and its uncanny timing so soon after Bernie’s Loser Letter in Episode 7.
 Bernie says he was floored by the news and still unsure what to think.
 There is some hurt and anger, yet some relief to hear that there are biological reasons why he’s struggled with his weight post-Loser despite all his efforts.
 He sensed something was not right with his body, but carried a personal sense of blame and shame for gaining weight.

 - I expressed my annoyance that the researchers don’t seem to learn anything significant from their own study by concluding that The Biggest Loser results are still better than other methods out there.
 Their call to action is to “fight” and find a way to turn leptin into medication.
 Do the researchers realize that they’re not just measuring the impact of doing the show on metabolism but also each contestant’s entire dieting history?
 We know the more and longer someone has dieted, the higher weight can climb.